 Ursula is the second mastermind behind the Tawaki Project and Thomas’ partner-in-crime in many penguin related research projects (and vice versa).
 Her main focus is the exmination of disturbance effects on seabirds in general and penguins in particular.
 Her work on the effects of tourism on Yellow-eyed penguins earned her the prestigious MacDiarmid Award and has led to substantial improvements in conservation and management of penguins in New Zealand and Chile.
 Ursula is an extremely versatile scientist with a broad interest and an even broader spectrum of research experience.

 If anyone knows tawaki it’s gotta be Robin.
-She was born and grew up litterally next to one of the greatest tawaki colonies in New Zealand, at Gorge River, South Westland.
+She was born and grew up literally next to one of the greatest tawaki colonies in New Zealand, at Gorge River, South Westland.
 Exploring the rugged coastlines of South Westland and Fiordland searching for tawaki is one of her favourite things.
 And she does not even need shoes to do so; in fact, she prefers to feel the forest floor between her toes – unless health-and-safety requirements get in the way when she is doing work for the Department of Conservation.
-She is also a ranger and trustee with the West Coast Penguin Trust and often gets exctited when she stumbles across the most obscure mosses and lichens.
+She is also a ranger and trustee with the West Coast Penguin Trust and often gets excited when she stumbles across the most obscure mosses and lichens.
 More recently she started her own research project for a Masters degree – on alpine spiders.

 Jeff White grew up in Memphis, Tennessee (an area severely lacking in penguins) and spent much of his time in the woods searching for wildlife.
 On a trip to work with Hooded Grebes in Argentina, he encountered his fist wild penguins and has been determined to learn more about penguin biology ever since.
 He is currently a PhD student at the University of Miami, USA and is looking at Tawaki foraging ecology though stable isotopic analysis of feathers and blood.
 Although there was a bit of a steep learning curve for him to start with, he now navigates the NZ bush like a pro.